 Conducting a taste test

 As with all marketing and sales programs, you don’t know how you’ve performed without defining your goals and metrics.
 Similar to other programs, ABM should have a revenue or sales target attached to it.
-Yet, given the longevity of the program and the differences between an account-based program and a standard marketing/sales campaign, it’s important to also set some strategic milestones and benchmarks as you taste test your initial ABM programs.
+Yet, given the longevity of the program and the differences between an account-based program and a standard marketing/sales campaign, it’s essential also to set some strategic milestones and benchmarks as you taste-test your initial ABM programs.

 Developing these building blocks will be essential to optimizing your program over time and seeing what works best for your organization.

 ABM success starts with clean data